See also Engineering

 - control systems, communications and electronics.

 Most mechanical engineers choose a career in design, production, development, sales, research, management or maintenance.
-During the early years of a career, it is usual to gather experience in different engineering fields – organisations often make this their policy for recent graduates.

 For further career information, please go to www.canterbury.ac.nz/careers

 Telephone: +64 3 364 2596